Andytoizer/session-history/README.md

 TLDR: Session History gives anyone using coding agents a simple way to find old Claude Code and Codex work.
 It turns your local agent conversations into a searchable project library, so you can answer questions like "Where was that outbound list?", "What did we decide in that pricing project?", or "Which session made this deck?"

-It is for operators, founders, GTM teams, PMs, analysts, and non-engineers who use coding agents to make lists, reports, campaigns, landing pages, research docs, dashboards, decks, and internal tools.

 ## What It Does

 - Finds your local Claude Code and Codex transcripts